ReportBro User Guide

 |Image||ReportBro supports image types png and jpg with file extensions png, jpg and jpeg.
 An image file can be added statically by uploading, defining a text parameter with an URL as source (must start with http:// or https:// and end with its file extension) or defining an image parameter.
 When printing, images are scaled proportionally to keep aspect ratio and maintain printing quality.
 Thus, an image can be resized max. to its actual height and width (no stretching).|

 A table is used to display a list of values, e.g. for invoices, statistics, shipping items.
-Therefore, a table always needs a parameter list as data source.
+To print dynamic data a table needs a parameter list as data source.
+Have a look at table element and section element for further details.
 One click on the table selects the table itself, double click into the table selects a content element.
 Configuration and styling of contents is done the same way as for text elements.
 Have a look at the invoice demo and delivery slip demo to see how to use and configure tables.

 Tables can be configured on different levels: